atolab/zenoh-web/content/docs/migration_1.0/C++.md

 ## Error Handling

-In version 0.11.0 all Zenoh call failures were handled by either returning a `bool` value indicating success or failure (and probably returning a error code) or returning an `std::variant<ReturnType, ErrorMessage>`.
+In version 0.11.0 all Zenoh call failures were handled by either returning a `bool` value indicating success or failure (and probably returning an error code) or returning an `std::variant<ReturnType, ErrorMessage>`.
 For instance:

 ```cpp
 std::variant<z::Config, ErrorMessage> config_client(const z::StrArrayView& peers);